Installation

 3. Usage

-Use components via the plume namespace:
+Use components via the plume

 <x-plume::alert style="success" title="Success">